DeskThom/DL_angrybirds/README.md

 **IMPORTANT**
 - Change the path to the data in the data.yaml file.
 It requires a full path to the data folder.
+- Next to installing the requirements, you need to manually run 'python -m pip install albumentations==1.0.3' in the terminal.